joelpt/quickfort/README.md

 worry much less about halign/valign issues within complex transform sequences.

-Advanced transformations: the whirlpool pattern                     {#whirlpool}
+Advanced transformations: the whirlpool pattern
 -------------------------------------

 The so-called whirlpool pattern is the 'holy grail' for many symmetrical/fractal